 Below each section we have listed tips, notes, substitutes and suggestions.
 Don’t worry vegans, gluten-free, vegetarians, those who dislike fish, have allergies, we’ve got something for everyone!
 For this challenge, we have left a lot of room open for culinary and dietary creativity.

-We are allowing a lot of variety in the ingredients, but we do ask that you make all three types of sushi and the sushi rice in the traditional way as described below.
 This challenge is all about learning how to make restaurant-grade sushi rice plus the techniques for making creative sushi!

 PART 1 : SUSHI RICE